Fatima90NK/LunarGlowApp/README.md

 # Lunar Glow 🌙

 Lunar Glow is a React + Node.js application that shows the current moon phase for your location, along with moonrise and moonset times.
 The app stores moon data in MongoDB to avoid repeated API calls and improve performance.
+This was my first MVP project as part of a fullstack development program, I followed.

 ## Features